benkoger/gazelle-identification/README.md

           +train
           +eval
       ```
-      First, we need to create the all the nessesary files.
+      First, we need to create the all the nessesary files:

        **label_map**